Urkaz/urkaz.github.io/assets/data/games/ronin-hood-sisters.md

 # My role

 I was in charge of programming the game world and its destruction, generating it at runtime and helping the designers with a tool to create it.
-I also was in charge of the fog of war effect, the programming of the UI from the inventory, level selection menu an in-game HUD.
+I also was in charge of the fog of war effect, and the programming of the UI from the inventory, level selection menu an in-game HUD.

----- Enemy view area

 ## Challenges